Mints serve culinary and medicinal purposes, but have you ever thought that they could accompany other crops and plants to grow?

 Mints can peacefully coexist with various herbs, vegetables, and flowering plants.

-These versatile herbs exchange many benefits with accompanying plants to keep flourishing.
+These versatile herbs exchange many benefits with companion plants to keep flourishing.

 Companion Vegetables for Mint

-Most vegetables require slightly acidic soil to neutralize that matches mint plants; therefore, they would make great companion plants.
+Most vegetables require slightly acidic soil that matches Mint plants to neutralize, making great companion plants.

-Kale is a popular vegetable that also makes the best mint companion plant.
-Both kale and mints prefer light yet moist and well-drained soil.
+Both Kale and Mints prefer light yet moist and well-drained soil.

 Moreover, Kale and Mint thrive in moderate temperatures ranging from 60 to 65°F (16 to 18°C) and can survive long winters.